sorbet/sorbet/website/docs/sigs.md

 - No runtime changes required.

-  If Sorbet introduced new syntax, type annotated code would no longer be directly runnable simply with `ruby` at the command line.
+  If Sorbet introduced new syntax, type-annotated code would no longer be directly runnable simply with `ruby` at the command line.
 This means no build step is required, and no special changes to the core language.